segfo/obsidian-gantt-inazuma/README.md

 ## Dashboard Example
 ![alt text](images/dashboard.png)

-## Why not Earned Value Management (EVM)?

-Earned Value Management (EVM) is a powerful and widely used method for tracking project performance using numerical metrics such as cost and schedule variance.

-However, EVM often requires:

-* detailed estimates
-* continuous data updates
-* familiarity with EVM-specific concepts and calculations

-The Inazuma Line takes a different approach.

-Instead of numerical analysis, it focuses on **visual, intuitive understanding**.
-By showing schedule deviations directly on a Gantt chart, it allows users to see whether work is ahead of or behind schedule **at a glance**, without complex metrics.

-This plugin does not aim to replace EVM.
-It is designed for lightweight planning, personal projects, and situations where **clarity and simplicity** matter more than formal analysis.

 ## Background

 Many task management and Gantt chart tools exist, but very few focus on